The Colorado Department of Transportation (CDOT) shared a video to educate truck drivers on how to navigate mountain driving safely.

-The video debuted on December 15 and is part of a safety campaign called “Mountain Rules” conducted by CDOT in partnership with the Colorado State Patrol (CSP) and Colorado Motor Carriers Association (CMCA).
+The video is part of a safety campaign called “Mountain Rules” conducted by CDOT in partnership with the Colorado State Patrol (CSP) and Colorado Motor Carriers Association (CMCA).

 The video provides an overview of the challenging conditions that truck drivers could face in the I-70 Mountain Corridor, including inclement weather, steep grades, hot brakes, and hazards like rockslides or wildfires.